dianatataru/ancestryinference_workflow/README.md

 Written by: Diana Tataru
 Created: June 11, 2025

-## 0. Create AIMS: Run genotype_filter.sh
+## 0. Create AIMS: Run genotype_filterv4.sh

 This script is adapted for three species from the following manuscript: Fluctuating reproductive isolation and stable ancestry structure in a fine-scaled mosaic of #hybridizing Mimulus monkeyflowers" by Matthew Farnitano, Keith Karoly, and Andrea Sweigart, and github: https://github.com/mfarnitano/CAC_popgen/#blob/main/reference_panels/genotype_filter.sh

-Located in ```/lustre/project/kferris/Diana_Tataru/lac_nas_gut/AIMS```.
+Located in ```project/dtataru/lac_nas_gut/AIMS```.
 This script creates a file with ancestry informative sites (AIMs) from 5 allopatric populations each of three species: *M. guttatus, M.laciniatus,* and *M. nasutus*.
 Input file for it is a joint genotyped vcf ```lacnasgut_jointgeno.vcf.gz```, created using the Ferris Lab GATK variant calling pipeline, using TOLv5 of *M. guttatus* as the reference.
 These are the populations used:

 |    Species    |  Pop |    SRA     | Longitude  | Latitude  |
 |    -------    | ---  | ---------  | ---------  | --------  |